-If your daughter is diagnosed with a Turner syndrome she may be at risk to suffer from a heart defect or a kidney malfunction.
+If your daughter is diagnosed with a Turner syndrome she may be at risk of suffering from a heart defect or a kidney malfunction.
 In this case your pediatrician will be able to regularly check these organs preemptively.

 If your child is diagnosed with a 22q11.2 microdeletion, specific medical precautions need to be taken immediately.
 For example, your newborn could have a calcium deficiency resulting in seizures.
 In this case, your child would benefit from an immediate calcium administration.

-If your child is diagnosed with Phenylketonuria his metabolism cannot handle a specific amino acid and is at risk to develop a severe mental disability and epilepsy.
+If your child is diagnosed with Phenylketonuria his metabolism cannot handle a specific amino acid and is at risk of developing a severe mental disability and epilepsy.
 A diet low in certain proteins, given from the first days of life on, can prevent this from happening.
 A test for Pheynlketonuria is already included in most European public newborn screening programs.

-These are only a few examples for the many benefits an early diagnosis has, if your child would be affected of one of the syndromes tested!
+These are only a few examples for the many benefits an early diagnosis has, if your child would be affected by one of the syndromes tested!